 Connectivity: 2.0 USB Port, Dual-band Wi-Fi & Bluetooth 5.0.

 Special Feature: Apple AirPrint.

 Print Speed: 10 ppm (black) & 7 ppm (colour).

 Connectivity: 2.0 USB Port, Bluetooth 5.0 & Dual-band Wi-Fi.

 Print Speed: 7.7 ipm [image per minute] – (black) & 4 ipm (colour).

 Special Feature: Memory Card Slot.

-Best All In One Printers On The UK Market Reviewed In 2021
+The Best All In One Printers Reviewed In 2021

 The best all in one printer of 2021 is the 6430 ENVY model by HP.
 With this high-quality printer, you can enhance your home office by printing, scanning and copying every day.
 The unit supplies a 35-page automatic document feeder so you can finish working multiple-pages at a time without having to replace each one manually.
 The best printer all in one provides a duplex printing feature, maximising the productivity rate of all its users.

 As for its print speed, you’ll be pleased to know that it uses a rate of 10 ppm (pages per minute) for blacks and 7 ppm for colours.
 The best home printer has an integrated Wi-Fi adapter that lets you connect to any compatible device, including its smartphone app (HP Smart app).
 Thanks to HP’s instant ink, running out will also be a thing of the past since ink will order automatically and be delivered to your door, granting you to pay 70% less.